pavankumar0077/Complete-DevOps/ContainerArchitecture-K8S.md

 ### Linux Namespaces

 Namespaces isolate system resources for each container.
-Based on the provided image, key namespaces include:
+Key namespaces include:

 - **PID Namespace**: Each container has its own process ID space, starting with PID 1.
 - **Mount Namespace**: Provides an isolated root filesystem view.